 One more thought …when slicing the onion on the mandoline, leave a little “stem tail” on the one end of the peeled onion.
 That gives the food gripper (the piece that must be used to guide the food through the slicer) something substantial to grab hold of.
 And you’ll waste less of the onion that way.

 The hands-on prep time required on this is minimal.
 You will need to plan ahead though.
 For maximum flavor development, the pickles should hang out in the fridge for at least 24 hours.
-After that, they are ready to enjoy and will be there for you to add to your burger or favorite sandwich for two weeks!
-Also try these as a snack with whole-grain mustard, sharp cheddar cheese and your favorite crackers.
+After that, they are ready to enjoy and will be there for you to add to your burger or favorite sandwich for several weeks!
+Also try these as a snack with whole-grain mustard, sharp cheddar cheese, and your favorite crackers.